Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Methodology

-The Gaussian Markov random field uses the domain's sparse, negative Laplacian matrix as the precision matrix $P$, which only correlates neighboring degrees of freedom.
+The GMRF prior can be motivated from the continuous variational problem of minimizing field roughness, whose Euler–Lagrange operator is the Laplacian $\Delta\cdot$.
+Its FE discretization leads to the FE Laplace matrix, which acts here as the precision matrix $P$ in the Gaussian.
+The latter naturally enforces smoothness in high-dimensional reconstructions.
+The convergence of this discretization follows standard FE theory, and since the random field is resolved on the same mesh as the governing PDEs, the prior is already sufficiently accurate relative to the physics.
 The sparsity property allows for the treatment of very large and fine-resolved domains and parameterizes the precision matrix (inverse of the covariance matrix) directly, which avoids the solution of an additional equation system in the log-likelihood.
-Please see \cite{markov_priors, nitzler2025highdimsvi} for more details.
+Please see \cite{markov_priors} for more details.
 The Gaussian Markov prior prefers structured fields with structured patterns at different length scales, which offers a good compromise between smoothness, correlation, and irregular structures.
 We model the hyper-prior on $\delta$ by a conjugate Gamma distribution with $a_0=b_0=10^{-9}$ and $\bmu_0$ as a fixed value that reflects the average belief of the random field.
 This Gamma distribution prefers smaller values for $\delta$, the scaling factor for the precision matrix $P$ (effectively preferring a higher variance in the resulting random field) \cite{Franck_Koutsourelakis_2016}\footnote{Usually, the constitutive fields we seek to infer are strictly positive.
-We conduct an exponential transform as part of the forward solve to operate on the unconstrained variable $\bx$ in the Bayesian inverse problem.}.
+We conduct an exponential transform as part of the forward solve to operate on the unconstrained variable $\bx$ in the BIP.}.
 In analogy to the likelihood model in Equation \eqref{eqn: effective_mf_likelihood_em}, we use the \emph{Variational Bayes-Expectation Maximization} (VB-EM) algorithm \cite{dempster1977maximum, Beal_Ghahramani_2003} to iteratively calculate the log prior and its gradient \wrt $\bx$.
-We refer interested readers to \cite{nitzler2025highdimsvi}, which provides further details on this and other suitable spatial priors and parameterizations.
 Figure \ref{fig: markov_prior_samples} shows three exemplary samples of the Markov prior in a two-dimensional unit square domain discretized with $100\times100$ elements:

-After the prior model (Equation \eqref{eqn: marginalized_prior}) and the (multi-fidelity) likelihood (Equation \eqref{eqn: effective_mf_likelihood}) are defined, the log-unnormalized posterior is given by:
+After the prior model (Equation \eqref{eqn: marginalized_prior}) and the MF likelihood (Equation \eqref{eqn: effective_mf_likelihood}) are defined, the log-unnormalized posterior is given by: